Download a PDF of the 2017 Quills Frequently Asked Questions.

 Are there any changes to the Quill Awards this year?

-To see a full list of this year’s categories, visit the ‘Quills categories, rules & criteria’ page on the MPC website.
+To see a full list of this year’s categories, visit the ‘Quills categories, conditions of entry & criteria’ page on the MPC website.

 Who is eligible to enter the Quill Awards?